 This is why the news of Paradox buying the Prison Architect franchise hit the fans like a rock.
 They’re afraid that the garage-built feeling that they get from playing this amazing management game will fade in the hands of Paradox.
 Above all they fear that Paradox will do what it has done to all of their other games: DLC spam!

 In the good old days before the internet, games would either have sequels or expansions.
-A sequel pretty much meant recycling of previous game ideas and graphics updates.
+A sequel pretty much meantrecycling of previous game ideas and graphics updates.

 Expansions or content packs, on the other hand, increased the depth of the current game.
 This kept the player base interested in the game – at a fraction of the price – until a sequel would be available.
 If the game was successful, more expansions would be available.
 This was as a good commercial compromise for a developer.
+Instead of building a whole new game they would use the tools that were already in place – this, in turn, saves time and money.
+Expansions were actually large when compared to the base game and relatively expensive as they had to justify the physical distribution costs.
+Nowadays, expansions are called DLCs and due to the fact that they are now downloaded, they tend to be cheaper and distributed in smaller chunks.

+Paradox has become a master at releasing DLCs – Paradox’s Crusader Kings 2 has 30 DLCs.
 The reason why Paradox does this is because they specialize in creating niche games (high value to their niche players) that rely on very complex game engines that only they own.

 Game engines are the core of a game.